ableplayer/ableplayer/README.md

 YouTube Support
 ---------------

-To play a YouTube video in *Able Player*, simply include the **data-youtube-id** attribute on the \<video\> element.
+To play a YouTube video in *Able Player*, simply include a **data-youtube-id** attribute on the \<video\> element.
 The value of this attribute must be the video's 11-character YouTube ID.

-Currently we are unable to access captions via the YouTube API, so even if the video is already captioned on YouTube, captions will need to be included redundantly within *Able Player* as described above in the Closed Captions section.
+If captions are available on the YouTube video, they will be displayed automatically for users who have captions turned on when watching other YouTube videos.

+If a described version is available of the video, include a **data-youtube-desc-id** attribute on the \<video\> element as well.
+The value of this attribute must be the 11-character YouTube ID of the described version.
+If users have "Description on by Default" checked within their *Able Player* preferences, the described version of the video will automatically play by default.

+Adjustable playback rate is available for some videos, but only if the user has opted in on using the HTML5 player in YouTube.
+To opt in, visit the <a href="https://www.youtube.com/html5">YouTube HTML5 Video Player</a> page.

 MIME Types
 ----------